Biology

 In biology, cyanobacteria are a phylum of unicellular, autotrophic, prokaryotic organisms capable of oxygenic photosynthesis.
 This means they can convert light energy into chemical energy in the same way as most plants and algae.
 It is for this reason cyanobacteria are sometimes referred to as oxyphotobacteria, although this use is not common and sometimes considered unhelpful[1].

-Cyanobacteria belong to the group known gram-negative bacteria and their name is derived from their bluish color. when used as a prefix, cyano- refers to something that is blue in color.
+Cyanobacteria belong to the group known as gram-negative bacteria and their name is derived from their bluish color.
+When used as a prefix, cyano- refers to something that is blue in color.
 The scientific taxonomic classification of cyanobacteria has changed over time:

 • Originally, cyanobacteria were included in the plant kingdom and were called cyanophytes, a term meaning ‘blue plants’.